 Technical analysis is a trading discipline that involves studying and analyzing past market data with a view of predicting future price movements.
-It differs a great deal from the fundamental analysis that entails trying to evaluate the intrinsic value of a security.
+It differs a great deal from fundamental analysis, which entails trying to evaluate the intrinsic value of a security.

 Technical analysis as a methodology of trading focuses on price movements as well as trading signals, among other charting tools.
-The aim, in this case, is to try and evaluate the strength and weaknesses of a given asset while relying solely on past price movements and trading volume.
+The aim is to try and evaluate the strength and weaknesses of a given asset while relying solely on past price movements and trading volume.

 Over the years, it’s been proven that past trading activities, as well as price movements, have a significant impact on future price movements, regardless of the security under study.
-While some analysts rely on technical analysis independently, others combine it with fundamental analysis, among other concepts, to have a clear view of an asset’s actual value.
+While some analysts rely on technical analysis independently, others combine it with fundamental analysis to get a clearer view of the worthiness of a stock.

 How technical analysis works

-Technical analysts spend a good chunk of their time analysing price charts to try and identify key technical levels in the form of support and resistance levels.
-The in-depth analysis makes it possible to understand why price moved in a given direction and how it is likely to move in the future.
+Technical analysts spend a good chunk of their time analysing price charts to try and identify key technical signals, in the form of support and resistance levels.
+That in-depth analysis makes it possible to understand why price moved in a given direction, and how it’s likely to move in the future.

 While analysing charts, technical analysts rely on various indicators to estimate price movement.
-Some of the commonly used indicators include moving average convergence divergence (MACD), trading volume history as well as RSI.
+Some of the most commonly used indicators include moving average convergence divergence (MACD), trading volume history, and the Relative Strength Index (RSI).

-Intra-day technical analysts spend a good chunk of their time analysing five and fifteen minutes charts while long-term traders specialise in long time frame charts such as hourly and daily charts.
+Intraday technical analysts spend a good chunk of their time analysing five- and f15-minutes charts, while long-term traders specialise in longer-timeframe charts, such as hourly, daily, and weekly charts.